ekmadsen/MadChess/README.md

 ## Status

-I am in the process of porting my C# chess engine from a mailbox board representation (version 2.x) to bitboards (version 3.0).
-This 3.0 bitboard version of MadChess is in beta at the moment.
-I do not plan to release it until it's significantly stronger than MadChess 2.x.
+I have rewritten my C# chess engine, changing its board representation from a "mailbox" array (version 2.x) to bitboards (version 3.0).
+Refer to my [MadChess 3.0 Released](https://www.madchess.net/2021/04/19/madchess-3-0-released/) blog post for release details.
+Refer to my series of [Version 3.0](https://www.madchess.net/tag/version-3-0/) blog posts for details about the development process.
+Download compiled binary executables for Windows from the [Downloads](https://www.madchess.net/downloads/) page.

-Track progress of MadChess 3.0 Beta on my chess programming blog, https://www.madchess.net.
+I use GitHub as a source code repository, not a wiki website.
+If you're looking to read source code to understand the very particular implementation details of chess engine algorithms, you're in the right place.
+If you're looking for expository writing about the concepts behind chess engine algorithms, refer to my [MadChess website](https://www.madchess.net/).